 People simply do not realize quite how different policies can be.
 If you pay less for your policy, chances are you’re getting less coverage when you need it most.
 The problems associated with this approach were eloquently highlighted in the journal article, ‘Equilibrium in Competitive Insurance Markets.’
 You might have a significantly higher excess to pay if something goes wrong, or the policy might not cover the one illness your dog has come down with.

 Reading the small print can be time-consuming and boring, but it could make all the difference!
-If you’re spending serious cash on a pet insurance policy each month, it is vital you get one that is going to meet your needs and circumstances.
-If you are unsure of which policy to go for, there are a number of free comparison websites that can be found online.
+If you’re spending serious cash on a pet health insurance policy each month, it is vital you get one that is going to meet your dog or cat's needs and circumstances.
+If you are unsure of which policy to go for, there are a number of free pet health insurance comparison websites that can be found online.